pomme-clic/s-money-documentation/docs/docs/payout/sct.md

 ##### Note neutre

 The SEPA region consists of 36 European countries, including several countries which are not part of the euro area or the European Union.
-Also are included all Frencj Overseas region.
+Also are included all French Overseas areas.
 More information here : https://www.ecb.europa.eu/paym/integration/retail/sepa/html/index.en.html

 </Highlight>